-Career Guidance Unit at main campus conducts career relatedprogrammes in the following focal areas: counseling and advising oncareers, employability skills enhancement, career-related information provision, networking with the industries, availing work experience, graduate placement, entrepreneurship skills development and conducting seminars, conferences, workshops, exhibitions, festivals, industry days, career fairs, out bound training, etc.
+Career Guidance Unit at main campus conducts career related programmes in the following focal areas: counseling and advising on careers, employability skills enhancement, career-related information provision, networking with the industries, availing work experience, graduate placement, entrepreneurship skills development and conducting seminars, conferences, workshops, exhibitions, festivals, industry days, career fairs, out bound training, etc.

-8.12 Field Trip
+14.12.
+Field Trip

-Students of FIA have a provision to organize a field trip in their second or third of the study programme.
-Proposal should be submitted before the mid of first semester and the field trip will be in the second semester.
-The proposal must consist relevancy to the course with proper justification, objective and outcome.
-The proposal should be forwarded to the Vice Chancellor with the recommendation of Dean of the faculty and Head of the department respectively.
+Students of FIA have a provision to organize field trips in their academic programme.
+The applications for the field trips should be submitted to the academic Division within the first two weeks of the academic year for all the field trips intended during both the semesters of the respective academic year.
+Any field trips organised must meet the requirements of the guidelines on field trips which was discussed at the 91st Faculty Board Meeting on 10th July 2017, page no:49).
+The proposal should be forwarded to the Vice Chancellor with the recommendation of Dean of the faculty and Head of the Department respectively.
+The applications will be tabled at a special meeting of the Research and Development Committee for the evaluation and approval.
+The proposal should show relevancy to the course with proper justification, objective and outcome.
 The report submitted by the student who participated in the field trip will be counted as a continous assessment.